gbif/data-blog/content/about.md

 # Who can contribute?

-If you would like to contribute you can contact jwaller@gbif.org. **Guest blogs are very welcome.**
+If you would like to contribute you can contact jwaller@gbif.org. **Guest posts are very welcome.**

 # How can I write a post?